lucfersan/todo-list-react/README.md

 It was a great experience for me to work with those technologies and learn a little bit of deployment and connection to an external service.

-PS: If you wanna test it on the project link, create an account with a fake email, since you can get all the emails from the api url.

 ### Built With

 - [React](https://reactjs.org/)